Is Processed Food Making Your Child A Picky Eater?

 • Does eating processed food actually make kids pickier eaters?

-• Why does my child only want junk food and nothing else?
+• Why does my child only want highly processed foods?

 Children who primarily eat ultra-processed foods are experiencing something called hedonic hunger — craving specific foods for their pleasure value rather than for genuine hunger.
 The dopamine reward their brain expects from highly engineered foods is simply not triggered by the subtler flavors and textures of whole foods.
 Their palate has been calibrated by the food they've been eating.
 The good news: this recalibration can be reversed gradually with patience and the right approach.